SAP-samples/abap-cheat-sheets/18_Dynpro.md

 - Run the program by choosing `F8`.

 > **💡 Note**<br>
+> - The examples in the *main* branch of the ABAP cheat sheet repository are designed to be imported into the SAP BTP ABAP Environment.
+For Standard ABAP, you can find examples (such as `zdemo_abap_dynpro`) in the other branches of the repository.
 > - The executable example ...
 >   - covers the following topics:
 >     - Dynpro flow logic and related statements (`MODULE`, `FIELD`, `CHAIN`/`ENDCHAIN`, `LOOP`/`ENDLOOP`, `CALL SUBSCREEN`)